 Well, my lovelies, I’ve found the answer to your prayers.

-You probably wouldn't have heard of this perfectly secluded lodge in the foresty hills of the Yarra Valley before, but lemme tell you, it's exactly what you need after a long and hard week at work, or, if you simply just need to escape the fast-paced concrete city life of Melbourne.
+You’ve probably heard of this perfectly secluded lodge in the foresty hills of the Yarra Valley, but lemme tell you – it’s exactly what you need after a long and hard week at work.
+It’s the perfect retreat for those who wish to escape the fast-paced concrete city life.

 We had been planning a winter getaway in Victoria for quite some time, and a trip into the mountains was always an idea that had been on the cards.
 We were determined to let Flo experience his first taste and feel of snow at Lake Mountain so naturally, we wanted to head somewhere with toboggan slopes for kids.

-Basically, we didn't want to drive anywhere that took longer than 2 hours to get to, for the sake of our sanities since we were on the road with a baby that legit goes from zero to 100 in hysterics the moment his foot touches the car seat, and a 2-year old who enjoys (all too much) crying in sync with the baby and kicking the back of my seat for giggles.
+Basically, we didn’t want to drive anywhere that took longer than 2 hours to reach, for the sake of our sanities since we were on the road with a baby that legit goes from zero to 100 in hysterics the moment his hair grazes the car seat, and a 2-year old who enjoys (all too much) crying in sync with the baby and kicking the back of my seat for giggles.